litil/frontend-test-react/README.md

 yarn run test
 ```

-To run the tests and collect test coverage information:
+To run the tests and collect code coverage information:

 ```
 yarn run testCoverage